Militariarg.com

 Picture

-Granadero Morrion and jacket, belt and buckle, chavari riding equestrian breeches pants troussers.
-Hussards type Dolman and carabine bandolier and ammo box.
+Granadero French type Morrion and jacket, belt and buckle, French charivari riding equestrian breeches pants troussers.
+French Hussards type pelisse and carabine bandolier and ammo box.

 Cazadores de los Andes 1817 - General San Martin Guard - Custodia Coronel Necochea.
 Andean Army.